theorangepotato/programming-languages-2019/references.md

 (under construction)

 My notes contain everything that is needed for the course and a bit more.
 There are also many references integrated in the text.
+Some are repeated here, others are new.

 ## General background

 The best general book on computing must be (let me know if you have other suggestions) [Goedel, Escher, Bach](https://en.wikipedia.org/wiki/Gödel,_Escher,_Bach).
 This book is fun, about music, art and computing.
 It will leave with a much deeper understanding of what computing "is", and you will find many themes that appear in this course presented in a very different way.

+...

 ## History